-Is it possible to use Google Maps in China to navigate while traveling?
-Although all Google products are currently blocked in China, there are still some creative ways to use Google Maps in China.
-There are also plenty of alternative China map apps from which to choose.
+Is it possible to use Google Maps in China in 2021 to navigate while traveling?
+Although all Google products are currently blocked within the country, there are still some creative ways to use Google Maps in China.
+There are also plenty of alternative map apps from which to choose.
 In this article, I’d like to explain both options for you and let you decide what’s best for your trip.

 As you’re probably already aware, China’s censorship of the internet we affectionately call “The Great Firewall” means that it’s difficult to access Gmail in China, watch YouTube videos in China or use any other Google app.
 This includes Google Maps.

 And before you ask the question: Yes, that also includes Apple Maps, which doesn’t work well in China.

 Below I’m going to first share with you the way that I access Google Maps in China and then provide you with some alternatives to Google Maps that work well in China.

 Note: This article contains affiliate links, which means that at no extra cost to you, I will be compensated if you use some of these services I recommend.
 The good news is that in many cases, such as this link to ExpressVPN, I’ve negotiated special deals to get you 3 months of free service.

 Is Google Maps Blocked in China?

 Yes, Google Maps is blocked in China along with all other Google service since the early 2000s.